D&D 5e Rules – (Heroic) Inspiration!

 Helping the DM

-There are a couple of ways (at my table) that helping the DM can generate Inspiration.
+There are a couple of other ways (at my table) that helping the DM can also generate Inspiration.

 A player who makes substantive contributions to the game outside of it (keeping game logs, posting lots of funnies in the campaign forum, etc.) might sometimes get Inspiration for their character.
 I don’t do this every time because I don’t want it to be quite so quid pro quo, but occasional Inspiration is a nice tip-o-the-hat to a helpful player.